Ensembl/ensembl-website-help-and-docs/how-to/index.md

 ## How to add content

-Before you create content, please ensure you are familiar with the SOP described in the [Github and integratiion guide](github.md) - it will save you a lot of time and the web team a lot of pain :)
+Before you create content, please ensure you are familiar with the SOP described in the [Github and integration guide](github.md) - it will save you a lot of time and the web team a lot of pain :)

 ### Naming conventions